-Cultural evolution has also dramatically changed how we play.
+Other forms of cultural evolution have also dramatically changed how we play.
 The Internet creates the potential for social interaction that differs from our ancestral social environments in both extent and kind, opening up unprecedented opportunities for social play.
 Virtual online worlds become not just additional spaces in which to play: they create entirely new play environments.
 Industrialized societies produce novel objects that foster totally new forms of play (e.g., skateboards, mountain bikes, skis, sailboats, and all manner of balls).
 Play has also been highly commercialized, opening up the possibility that forms of play behavior may be influenced not just by our evolved propensities to play but also by marketing.